openrsp/openrsp/doc/manual/openrsp_introduction.rst

 The following notations and conventions will be used through the OpenRSP library and the documentation:

+Perturbation
+  is described by a label, a complex frequency and its order.
+Any two perturbations are different if they have different labels, and/or frequencies, and/or orders.

 Perturbation label
-  An integer describing what kind of perturbation added to the molecule; all *different* perturbations involved in the response theory calculations should be given by calling the function :c:func:`OpenRSPSetPerturbations`; OpenRSP will stop if there is any unspecified perturbation label given afterwards when calling the function :c:func:`OpenRSPGetRSPFun` or :c:func:`OpenRSPGetResidue`.
+  An integer distinguishing one perturbation from others; all *different* perturbation labels involved in the calculations should be given by calling the API :c:func:`OpenRSPSetPerturbations`; OpenRSP will stop if there is any unspecified perturbation label given afterwards when calling the APIs :c:func:`OpenRSPGetRSPFun` or :c:func:`OpenRSPGetResidue`.

+Perturbation order
+  Each perturbation can acting on molecules once or many times, that is the order of the perturbation.

+Perturbation components
+  Each perturbation may have different numbers of components for their different orders.
+For instance, there will usually be :math:`x,y,z` components for the electric dipole perturbation.
+The numbers of different components of perturbations and how these components are arranged are totally decided by the host program.
+OpenRSP will get such information from callback functions, that is OpenRSP itself is a perturbation free library.
+  *FIXME: not implemented yet*

 Perturbation tuple
-  An ordered list of perturbation labels that are added to the molecule.
+  An ordered list of perturbation labels, and in which we further require that *identical perturbation labels should be consecutive*.
+That means the tuple :math:`(a,b,b,c)` is allowed, but :math:`(a,b,c,b)` is illegal because the identical labels :math:`b` are not consecutive.

   As a tuple:

   #.
 Multiple instances of the same labels are allowed so that